Demiez/healthcare_courses_api/README.md

 - Get a single review
 - Create a review
   - Authenticated users only
-  - Must have the role "user" or "admin" (no providers)
+  - Must have the role USER or ADMIN (no providers)
 - Update review
-  - Owner only
+  - OWNER only
 - Delete review
-  - Owner only
+  - OWNER only

 ### Users & Authentication